qbicsoftware/data-scanner/README.md

 ### Evaluation

-Last but not least, this step looks for any present QBiC measurement ID in the dataset name.
-If none is given, the registration cannot be executed.
+Last but not least, this step validates the QBiC measurement ID via a [configurable](#evaluation-step-config) regex pattern.

-In this case the process moves the task directory into the user's home error folder.
+In case of invalid measurement ID formats, the process moves the task directory into the user's home error folder.
 After the user has provided a valid QBiC measurement id, they can move the dataset into registration again.

+In case of a successful ID validation, the dataset will be moved to the configured destination folder.
+If multiple destination folders are provided in the [configuration](#evaluation-step-config), the assignment of the next target directory is based on a round-robin approach, to balance any downstream task load (e.g. openBIS dropbox registration).

 ## Configuration